cozydev-pink/protosearch/docs/contributing.md

 addSbtPlugin("pink.cozydev" % "protosearch-sbt" % "0.0-083dc6f-SNAPSHOT")
 ```

-The `resolvers += ...` line is temporarily needed as protosearch is leveraging Laika snapshots.
+The `resolvers += ...` line is temporarily needed while protosearch is leveraging Laika snapshots.

 For step 3, start an sbt session by running `sbt` in your terminal.
 Now we can run `tlSite` for the http4s docs to build an index using our locally published version of protosearch: